TrainsForever/TrainsForever-Archive/ns-1070-wabash.md

 March 2024

+The NS 1070 was last spotted in Goshen in March of 2024 with my favorite heritage unit 1072-Illinois Terminal leading.
 The most recent documented catch of NS 1070 will be added as the exhibit continues to grow.

 ⸻